Sunny-64/project-ideas/README.md

    - Students can post study materials.
    - Everyone who registers will be anonymous.
    - Teachers can also register and guide these students.
+   - Add chatting module so users can interact with each other.
+   - Add study goals and study tracking system like github contributions.